iamshishirgaire/IOE-Syllabus-Data/faculties/geomatics/4sem/computing_techniques_for_geomatics.md

-# Syllabus

-**COMPUTING TECHNIQUES FOR GEOMATICS ENGINEERS**

-**Course objective:**
-On completion of this subject the student is expected to:

-1. be aware of the range of tools available for creating computational solutions to Geomatics Engineering problems, and be able to evaluate and choose between alternative approaches
-2. Demonstrate familiarity with the underlying theory behind a range of numerical algorithms used in Geomatic Engineering software packages

 1. **Review** **(6 Hours)**
 2. **Matrix operations in Geomatics Engineering Problems** **(8 Hours)**
 3. **Method of Least-square adjustment** **(12 Hours)**